GiacomoFrn/QuantumTeleportation/README.md

 # QuantumTeleportation
-Implementation of the Quantum Teleportation algorithm.
+Qiskit implementation of the Quantum Teleportation algorithm.
 Project developed following the course of Quantum Information Theory during my Bachelor.